abilandz/NAT3054/Lecture_2/git.md

 To /home/abilandz/headquarter
  * [new branch]      master -> master
 Branch 'master' set up to track remote branch 'master' from 'origin'.
-# After this step, the local branch you are currently on (by default "master"), is tracking the "master" branch in the remote repository named "origin".
+# After this step, the local branch you are currently on (by default "master")
+# is tracking the "master" branch in the remote repository named "origin".

 # Cross-check:
 $ git branch -a